Renters Only: These New Homes Aren't For Sale

 But that's not who kept walking into the sales office to rent the houses.

-"What we were shocked to find out was it was people that had great credit, they had money for down payments, they had great incomes but they just didn't want to own a home," Hartmann says.
+"What we were shocked to find out was it was people that had great credit, they had money for down payments, they had great incomes, but they just didn't want to own a home," Hartmann says.
 "They were a lifestyle renter, renter by choice."

 And there were a lot of them.
-So NexMetro kept building homes — it's built 2,800 so far in Colorado, Arizona and Texas.
-And they fill up quickly.
-Other builders are doing this around the country too.
+So NexMetro kept building homes.
+It's built 2,800 so far in Colorado, Arizona and Texas, and they fill up quickly.
+Other builders are doing this around the country, too.

-So why are so many people who could buy a house deciding to rent one instead?
+So why are so many people who could buy a house renting one instead?

 "This is perfect for me," says Lou Ann Erwin, who lives in a finished NexMetro development in Commerce City, Colo., a Denver suburb.
 "I wanted the house feel, but not the house payment and not the commitment of a 30-year mortgage."